Fund EcoMarket

 Process

-The Global Environment Strategy employs a bespoke bottom-up investment process designed specifically for the relevant diverse universe of global equities.
+The Strategy employs a bespoke bottom-up investment process designed specifically for the relevant diverse universe of global equities.
 The process incorporates proprietary models, such as our environmental/carbon avoided screen and our detailed company-level fundamental financial and risk modelling, but ultimately relies on our qualitative decisions.

-Our process has been developed over many years of investing in global equity markets with a focus on environmental/carbon screening, fundamental growth, returns based investment analysis with a focus on sustainability and bottom-up stock selection.
+Our process has been developed over many years of investing in global equity markets with a focus on environmental/carbon screening, fundamental growth, returns based investment analysis with a focus on sustainability and bottom up stock selection.

 The process includes five clear stages: